amasud7/findMoto/readme.md

    ```

 ## Challenges Faced
-- **Web Scraping Complexity:** This was our first web scraping project, requiring deep inspection of Facebook Marketplace’s HTML structure.
-- **Facebook Marketplace API Deprecation:** With no official API, we had to manually extract data.
+- **Facebook Marketplace API Deprecation:** With no official API, we had to manually extract listing data by getting deep into the HTML.
 - **Notion API Learning Curve:** Integrating with Notion was new to us, requiring adjustments to format and structure the data correctly.
 - **Cron Job Setup:** Automating the script execution proved tedious but was successfully implemented.